apalbright/thelittledataset/content/post/bada-data.md

 `$$registrations_{m,y}=\overline{registrations_m} + \epsilon_{m,y}$$`

-In [Gelman, Hill, Vehtari](https://avehtari.github.io/ROS-Examples/) lingo, this allows us to "compare within groups (months) using varying intercept models."^[They don't like the fixed effects lingo.
-Fair -- it is used imprecisely sometimes no doubt.]
-By setting a different intercept for each month (different fixed effects), we then plot all the still unexplained variation (residuals) for each month-year.
+In [Gelman, Hill, Vehtari](https://avehtari.github.io/ROS-Examples/) lingo, this allows us to "compare within groups (months) using varying intercept models."[^7] By setting a different intercept for each month (different fixed effects), we then plot all the still unexplained variation (residuals) for each month-year.
 This is equivalent to de-meaning the data (subtracting out the monthly averages).

 If you've spent the last few years in economics seminars, audience members will often want to see time series data without all that seasonal messiness.
 Here's what I get for the BADA data: